NCEES Allowed Calculators

 in its model name.

 Hewlett Packard: The HP 33s and HP 35s models, but no others.

 Texas Instruments: All TI-30X and TI-36X models.
 Any Texas Instruments calculator must contain either TI-30X or TI-36X in its model name.

-The Department normally runs an awareness campaign to encourage students to register to take the Fundamentals of Engineering (FE) in the spring semester, provided they are within 20 credits of graduating as of the spring semester.
-Register through NCEES http://ncees.org/exams/fe-exam/
+The Department encourages students to register to take the Fundamentals of Engineering (FE) in their spring semester, provided they are within 20 credits of graduating.
+Register through NCEES http://ncees.org/exams/fe-exam/.

 Statement on Academic Dishonesty